 Branding is a buzz word these days as more and more people jump into the freelance and small business world.
-The importance of branding photography is growing as well.

 Everyone is realizing they need to be creating a personal brand.
 But how do you do that?